-Informal access into the bushland is proposed to increase recreation and educational use.
+Access into the bushland is proposed to increase inclusive recreation opportunities and educational use.

 The provision of quality recreation facilities and an attractive environment for pedestrians will support and encourage use from both the sporting and the nonsporting communities at Captain Oldrey.

-Council has undertaken road and utility infrastructure planning in relation to the adjacent residential land development to determine possible infrastructure, concept layouts and road network considerations.
-The plan layout represents the current preferred design based on the preliminary demand considerations and road designs are not final.
+Council has prepared a preliminary concept for possible road and footpath infrastructure on the residential land development to the south of Captain Oldrey.
+The road concept indicated on the plan represents a possible design drawing on road network considerations.
+These road designs are not final.